CBPS GrOW Films:

 Visual material has been a critical element to this project, and we have collated a few of these into short videos and films.
 They are:

-We have made a series of Stories of Mahila Samakhya called ‘Conversation Among Equals’ – both in English and Hindi.
+We have made a series of Stories of Mahila Samakhya called ‘Conversation Among Equals’ – both in English, Hindi and Kannada.

 Federation – The Mahila Samakhya (MS) Federation is a nodal point for all MS sanghas (collective action groups) participating at the block level under the MS programme.
 The federation was conceptualised as an institution that would function as a support system for the sanghas and when it is mature, act independently from Mahila Samakhya’s official structure on women empowerment issues.